Automated Market Makers for Cross-chain DeFi and Sharded Blockchains: Classical liquidity pools

-Decentralized exchanges (DeX) are smart contracts that allows users to swap assets without the need for any third party or broker.
+Decentralized exchanges (DeX) are smart contracts that allows traders to swap assets without the need for any third party or broker.
 A well studied category of DeXs are the so called automated market makers (AMMs).
-To execute swaps AMMs use a bonding curve that determines the price of the asset (with respect to each other) purly based on the amount of asset (liquidity) locked in the smart contract.
-In its simplest form, an AMM has two reserve pools, also known as \textit{liquidity pools}, for a pair of assets say $A$ and $B$.
-Users can exchange the asset $A$ for asset $B$ by depositing $A$ asset in the smart contract and receiving $B$ asset in return.
-Anyone can add liquidity to these pools by depositing $A$ and $B$ asset to each pool.
+To execute swaps AMMs use a bonding curve that determines the price of the asset (with respect to each other) purely based on the amount of asset (liquidity) locked in the smart contract.
+In its simplest form, an AMM has a \textit{liquidity pool} for a pair of assets A (say, Bitcoin) and B (say, Ethereum).
+Traders can exchange asset A for asset B by depositing an amount of asset A in the smart contract and receiving an amount of asset B in return.
+Anyone can add liquidity by depositing A and B assets to the pool.
 To incentivize the liquidity providers for providing liquidity into the AMM, for each trade the pool charges a fee for every swap being executed, which is distributed (proportionally) among those who provided liquidity.
+Liquidity providers are given liquidity tokens to keep track of their share of the pool.
 The AMMs use a deterministic pricing rule to provide the exchange ratio (i.e., the price) between the two assets, hence they are also called ``Constant Function Market Makers'' \cite{angeris2020improved}.
-Uniswap \cite{adamsuniswapv1} is one of the most prominent implementation of such models, that uses a constant product function to determine the price between the pair of assets.
+Uniswap \cite{adamsuniswapv1} is one of the most prominent implementation of such models that uses a constant product function to determine the price between the pair of assets.
 Other examples includes Stable Swap \cite{egorov2019stableswap}, and Balancer \cite{martinelli2019balancer}.

-The contract curve design for the core of Uniswap requires that at any time the reserves of two pools satisfy a \textit{constant product} formula.
-That is, let $A_t$ and $B_t$ be the balances of the two pools at any time $t$, and $\Delta A >0$ be a swap for the $A$ asset in exchange for the $B$ asset.
-Then the balances of the two pools (in the absence of swapping fees) should change in such a way that, $(A_t+\Delta A)(B_t-\Delta B) = A_t \times B_t$.
-This is illustrated in Figure \ref{Fig:V2}.